Thursday, 17 December 2009

 1. place the duty to notify on the employer

-2. require notification of the relevant information within 14 days of thorough examination
+2. require notification of the relevant information within 14 days of thorough examination of the crane

 3. require cranes already erected when the Regulations come into force to be registered within 28 days